 Dates: February 16 - 19

-Trying to hit all the major attractions in San Francisco can be expensive, but fortunately you can purchase the San Francisco CityPass to save on your sightseeing adventures!
-This discount pass includes admission to three must-see stops: the California Academy of Sciences, the Aquarium of the Bay at Pier 39, and the Exploratorium (or you can opt for both the de Young Fine Arts Museum & the Legion of Honor instead of the Exploratorium).
+Trying to hit all the major attractions in San Francisco can be expensive, but fortunately you can purchase the San Francisco CityPASS to save on your sightseeing adventures!
+This discount pass includes admission to three must-see stops: the California Academy of Sciences, the Aquarium of the Bay (or the Monterey Bay Aquarium), and the Exploratorium (or the de Young Fine Arts Museum).
 In addition, you can ride Muni public transit for free for 7 days and enjoy a 60-minute cruise on the bay.

 Dates: February 17 - 26